 8.1 Additional Explanatory Notes (Item Number and Explanation): It is a requirement of the Standards Association that the Sponsor shall initiate a revision of a standard whenever any of the material in the standard (including all amendments, corrigenda, etc.) become obsolete or incorrect, or if multiple amendments to a base standard are being worked on or near completion three years after its approval or most recent reaffirmation.
 Such is the case here where there are two amendments (viz.
-P802.22a on MIBS and Management Plane Procedures and P802.22b on Enahcements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
+P802.22a on MIBS and Management Plane Procedures and P802.22b on Enhancements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
 Furthermore, the IEEE 802.22 Working Group has identified some clauses that require correction and maintenance.
-The intention is to incorporate the amendments P802.22a and P802.22b as well as adding a new clause that provides ways in which the IEEE 802.22 Standard may be used in other frequency bands that require spectrum sharing.
+The intention is to incorporate the amendments P802.22a and P802.22b, make technical corrections to various clauses, as well as adding a new clause that provides ways in which the IEEE 802.22 Standard may be used in other frequency bands that require spectrum sharing.